bajamircea/bajamircea.github.io/_posts/2015-12-22-software-engineering-misjudgements.markdown

 on the psychology of human misjudgements and I found it fascinating.
 The basics of it are simple: observe the irrational things people do, make a list of that, avoid behaving like this yourself.
-There is more theoretical background in the works of Kahneman & Tversky and Cialdiny for example.
+There is more theoretical background in the works of Kahneman & Tversky and Cialdini for example.

 The difficult part is that although the principles are simple, you have to work out the details yourself on a situation by situation basis, including what